bigtoga/Examples/AI + ML + Predictive Analytics/Tidy Data.md

 > This is Codd's 3rd normal form, but with the constraints framed in statistical language, and the focus put on a single dataset rather than the many connected datasets common in relational databases. **Messy data is any other other arrangement of the data.**
 > Tidy data makes it easy for an analyst or a computer to extract needed variables because it provides a standard way of structuring a dataset.

-> Computer scientists often call fixed variables `dimensions`, and statisticians usually denote them with subscripts on random variables.
-Measured variables are what we actually measure in the study.
-Fixed variables should come rst, followed by measured variables, each ordered so that related variables are contiguous.
-Rows can then be ordered by the rst variable, breaking ties with the second and subsequent (xed) variables.
-This is the convention adopted by all tabular displays in this paper.
+> Computer scientists often call fixed variables `dimensions`, and statisticians usually denote them with subscripts on random variables. `Measured variables` are what we actually measure in the study.

+### How to order your variables and sort your data
+1. Fixed variables should come first
+2. Measured variables should come next
+3. Order each set of variables so that related variables are contiguous
+4. Rows can then be ordered by the *first variable*, breaking ties with the second and subsequent (fixed) variables.

 |  Spreadsheet/Table/Concept 	| What it becomes in "Tidy Data" 	|
 |---	|---	|